Unobstructed symplectic packing for tori and hyperkahler manifolds: Campana simple K ahler manifolds

 If $J$ is a complex structure of K\"ahler type on a closed connected manifold $M$, then the union ${\goth U}$ of all complex subvarieties $Z\subset M$ satisfying $0< \dim_\C Z< \dim_\C M$ either has measure zero or is the whole $M$.

-Indeed, the proper positive-dimensional complex subvarieties of $(M,J)$ are parameterized by points of the so-called Douady space $\cD$ of $(M,J)$ which is itself a complex variety, and moreover, there exists a complex variety $\cX$ and proper holomorphic projections $\pi_1: \cX\to \cD$ and $\pi_2:\cX\to M$ so that for each $a\in\cD$ the set $\pi_2 (\pi_1^{-1} (x))$ is exactly the complex subvariety of $M$ parameterized by $a$ \cite{_Douady_1966}.
-By a theorem of Fujiki \cite{_Fujiki:compactness_}, each connected component $\cD'$ of $\cD$ is compact.
+Indeed, the proper positive-dimensional complex subvarieties of $(M,J)$ are parameterized by points of the so-called Douady space $\cD$ of $(M,J)$ which is itself a complex variety, and moreover, there exists a complex variety $\cX$ and proper holomorphic projections $\pi_1: \cX\to \cD$ and $\pi_2:\cX\to M$ so that for each $a\in\cD$ the set $\pi_2 (\pi_1^{-1} (a))$ is exactly the complex subvariety of $M$ parameterized by $a$ \cite{_Douady_1966}.
+By a theorem of Fujiki \cite{_Fujiki:compactness_}, each irreducible component $\cD'$ of $\cD$ is compact.
 Thus $\pi_1^{-1} (\cD')\subset \cX$ is a compact complex variety.
 By Remmert's proper holomorphic mapping theorem \cite{_Remmert_MathAnn_1956_}, since $\pi_2$ is holomorphic and proper, $\pi_2 (\pi_1^{-1} (\cD'))$ is a complex subvariety of $(M,J)$.
 Note that $\pi_2 (\pi_1^{-1} (\cD'))$ is the union of all the complex subvarieties of $(M,J)$ parameterized by the points of $\cD'$.
-By another theorem of Fujiki \cite{_Fujiki:Douady_}, the space $\cD$ can have at most countably many connected components.
+By another theorem of Fujiki \cite{_Fujiki:Douady_}, the space $\cD$ is second-countable and therefore has at most countably many irreducible components.
 Thus, ${\goth U}$ is a union of at most countably many complex subvarieties of $(M,J)$.
 If all of these subvarieties are proper, ${\goth U}$ has measure 0, otherwise ${\goth U}=M$.

 \remark

 Campana simple manifolds are non-algebraic.
 Indeed, a manifold which admits a globally defined meromorphic function $f$ is a union of zero divisors of the functions $f-a$, for all $a\in \C$, and the zero divisor of $f^{-1}$.
 Hence, unlike algebraic manifolds, Campana simple manifolds admit no globally defined meromorphic functions.